 Other things related to Bali you need to know beforehand

-You will love it if you are nature fan, love to walk a lot and don’t mind sweating every day, and the mosquitos everywhere.
+You will love it if you are a nature fan, love to walk a lot and don’t mind sweating every day, and the mosquitos everywhere.
 Your holidays in Bali will be for sure some memorable ones.

 After spending 2 weeks in total on 3 different islands of Indonesia (out of 17000 islands) I can tell you will not get bored.
 And every corner and island and experience is beautiful and unexpected.
 Indonesia deserves to be visited and cared for because it is a heavenly land on Earth.